kurtlippert/grove-code-challenge/README.md

 - Likely wanna use [ArcGIS Geocoding Services](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-find-address-candidates.htm#), they appear to do it for free (limits TBD)
 - They do address (string-format) to coordinates and zip to coordinates which takes care of the AC given by Grove
 - There are libs that calc distance b/t coordinates, but the requirements stipulate I roll my own
+- If the user specifies both an `--address` and `--zip` flag, the program just uses the `--address` specified